team-alembic/elixir-camp-5/SPONSORING.md

 - Subsidised diversity and student tickets
 - A bus to take campers from Mittagong to Wombaroo on the Friday and back on Monday morning
-- Coffee supplies and barista for Saturday & Sunday morning
+- Coffee & tea beverages
 - Non-alcoholic beverages
 - Elixir Camp T's and stickers
 - Extra special snacks (excellent food keeps campers happy!)